General Ticket Information

 - It is your responsibility to address the matter on or before the appearance date regardless of where you live.

-- You may call the court or write to the address of the court on the ticket.
+- You may call the court that is listed or write to the address of the court on the ticket.
 If you write to the court, please include:

 Please be aware that correspondence may not affect the status of a warrant that has been issued in your case or result in the issuance of a DMV abstract to clear your driver's license.